AVTpepper/project1_history_website/README.md

 ![President Info Card](/assets/images/president-info-cards.png)

 - __Bottom Navigation Bar__
-    - This feature is included for easy accesability for users to navigate either back to the top of the page or to any other page thats connected within the website.
+    - This feature is included for easy accessibility for users to navigate either back to the top of the page or to any other page thats connected within the website.
     - This navigation bar will only be found on pages with more content, such as the gallery page and home page.

 ![Bottom Navigation Bar](/assets/images/bottom-navigation-bar.png)